2007 Slovenian presidential election: Background

-In the beginning of his term, Drnovšek, who was ill with cancer, stayed out of public view.
+At the beginning of his term, Drnovšek, who was ill with cancer, stayed out of public view.
 When he reemerged in late 2005 he had changed his lifestyle: he became a vegan, moved out of the capital into the countryside, and withdrew from party politics completely, ending his already frozen membership in the Liberal Democracy.
 Drnovšek's new approach to politics prompted one political commentator to nickname him "Slovenia's Gandhi".

 The relationship between Drnovšek and the government quickly became tense.
 Disagreements began with Drnovšek's initiatives in foreign politics, aimed at solving major foreign conflicts, including those in Darfur and Kosovo.
 Initially, these initiatives were not openly opposed by the Prime Minister, but were criticized by the foreign minister Dimitrij Rupel, Drnovšek's former collaborator and close political ally until 2004.
 The disagreements moved to issues of domestic politics in October 2006, when Drnovšek publicly criticised the treatment of the Romani family Strojans.
 The neighborhood had forced the Strojans to relocate, which in turn subjected them to police supervision and limitation of movement.
 The disagreements however escalated when the parliamentary majority repeatedly rejected President's candidates for the Governor of the Bank of Slovenia, beginning with the rejection of incumbent Mitja Gaspari.
 The friction continued over the appointment of other state official nominees, including Constitutional Court judges.
 Although the President's political support suffered after his personal transformation, the polls nevertheless showed public backing of the President against an increasingly unpopular Government.
 The tension reached its height in May 2007, when the newly appointed director of the Slovenian Secret Service Matjaž Šinkovec unclassified several documents from the period before 2004, revealing, among other, that Drnovšek had used secret funds for personal purposes between 2002 and 2004.
 The President reacted with a harsh criticism of the government's policies, accusing the ruling coalition of abusing its power for personal delegitimation and labeled the Prime Minister as "the leader of the negative guys".
 After years of speculation about his health and intentions, Janez Drnovšek announced in February 2007 that he would not run for president again.